aftabtoalam/ai-trading-terminal/README.md

 ![Terminal Preview](terminal-preview.png)

 NEXUS ALPHA OSS is a modern trading terminal UI built for developers, traders, and creators who want to build their own crypto trading platform.

-This project provides a clean frontend foundation with an institutional-inspired interface that can be connected to any exchange, AI model, or backend.

 Whether you're building a trading dashboard, AI assistant, portfolio manager, or fintech product, this project gives you a solid starting point.

 ## ✨ Features
 - Institutional Trading Terminal UI